-If you decide to hire a contractor, make sure to read our article on how to find a contractor.
+If you decide to hire a contractor, read the article on how to find a contractor.

 Where Will You Build Your Shipping Container Home?

-So you’ve set your budget, designed your container home and have decided who is going to build it, it’s now time to find a piece of land that meets your needs.
+You’ve set your budget, designed your container home and have decided who is going to build it.
+Now it is time to find a piece of land that meets your needs.

-I’d simply drive around the area which you have identified and then look for any ‘for sale’ signs.
-Another thing I like to do is speak with the locals there.
-They are often much more in the know, and know of land that might be for sale before it hits the real estate listings.
+Don’t underestimate driving around the area which you have identified.
+Look for any for sale signs.
+Speak with the locals there.
+Locals may know of land that might be for sale soon, before it hits the real estate listings.

 Clearly, the two most important resources you will need are time and money.
-Then you will need the DIY knowhow and ability to convert the shipping container into a home, or, enough money to hire someone to covert the containers for you.
+Then you will need the DIY knowledge and ability to be able to convert the shipping container into a home, or, enough money to hire someone to covert the containers for you.

 The last key thing you need to consider is building permits/planning permission.
-It’s a sad truth, but in certain areas of the world you just aren’t going to get a building permit to construct a shipping container home.
-If this is your local planning departments’ stance, then you’re going to have a hard time changing their minds.
+It’s a sad truth, but in certain areas of the world you just aren’t going to get a building permit to construct a shipping container building.
+If this is the stance of your local planning department, then you’re going to have a hard time changing their minds.